Schizophrenia and Addiction

 Schizophrenia and addiction often co-occur.
 Learn all about this dual diagnosis and how to find effective treatment help at Detox.com

-As one of the most complex mental health disorders, schizophrenia is a brain disease that gets progressively worse when left to its own devices.
-If you or someone you know struggles with schizophrenia and addiction, you’re actually battling two brain diseases, both of which can wreak havoc on your quality of life.
+As one of the most complex mental health disorders, schizophrenia is a brain disease that gets progressively worse.
+If you or someone you know struggles with schizophrenia and an addiction to drugs or alcohol, you’re actually battling two brain diseases, and they can both wreak havoc on your quality of life.

-The everyday effects of these co-occurring conditions bring on chaos and frustration in most all major life areas.
-Over time, the long-term effects only work to breed more psychological dysfunction, which makes it that much harder to regain any sense of control over your life.
+The everyday effects of these co-occurring conditions can cause you to experience chaos and frustration in most areas of your life.
+Over time, the long-term effects only work to breed more psychological dysfunction, which makes it that much harder to regain any sense of control.

 Statistics on Schizophrenia and Addiction

-• An estimated 1.2 percent of Americans, or 3.2 million people, have been diagnosed with schizophrenia
+• An estimated 1.8% of Americans, or 3.7 million people, have been diagnosed with schizophrenia.

-• As many as 50 percent of people living with schizophrenia also struggle with a drug or alcohol dependence
+• Around 40 to 60% of people living with schizophrenia also struggle with substance use disorder (SUD).

 Causes of Schizophrenia and Addiction

-Schizophrenia takes many different forms with each person experiencing this condition in unique ways.
+Schizophrenia takes many different forms and people experience this condition in unique ways.
 In like manner, there’s no single cause or root for schizophrenia.

 Any number and type of environmental causes may also come into play, including:

-• Being exposed to viral infections while still in the womb
+• Exposure to viral infections while still in the womb

 • Malnutrition during fetal development